-- ii. for each specific distribution system need that meets the screening criteria in 4.4.A.i, the distribution company shall provide: - a description of the specific distribution system need and how it was identified in the system planning process, and when the distribution company expects to need to implement the best alternative Utility Reliability Procurement investment; - a description of how the specific distribution system need can be addressed or mitigated through System Reliability Procurement; - description of which specific System Reliability Procurement investment(s) will be pursued each year until the best alternative Utility Procurement investment needs to be implemented; - d initial identification of, or proposal of, cost recovery mechanisms for the System Reliability Procurement investment identified pursuant to paragraph c above and, where possible, specific references to dockets or recurring program reviews, 13 including, when applicable, filings to be made pursuant to Chapter 5 of these Standards; - e references to where other public information about the specific distribution system need is available; - m. proposed strategies that can help the distribution company pursue System Reliability Procurement, such as activities that animate the market or reduce market barriers; - iv. proposed general procurement processes used by the company to procure marketsourced System Reliability Procurement and Utility Reliability Procurement; - v. proposed general evaluation process for choosing among System Reliability Procurement options or market-based solutions; and - B. The Three-Year SRP Plan will include an annual reporting plan on the implementation of the Three-Year SRP Plan and investments made under System Reliability Procurement during the Three-Year SRP Plan period. - C. The Three-Year SRP Plan will include a discussion of how the Plan is consistent with the requirements of Section 1.3. - D. Performance Incentive Plan Structure - The distribution company may propose incentive structures for System Reliability Procurement for effect during the Three-Year SRP Plan.
+- ii. for each specific distribution system need that meets the screening criteria in 4.4.A.i, the distribution company shall provide: - a a description of the specific distribution system need and how it was identified in the system planning process, and when the distribution company expects to need to implement the best alternative Utility Reliability Procurement investment; - b. a description of how the specific distribution system need can be addressed or mitigated through System Reliability Procurement; - c. description of which specific System Reliability Procurement investment(s) will be pursued each year until the best alternative Utility Procurement investment needs to be implemented; - d initial identification of, or proposal of, cost recovery mechanisms for the System Reliability Procurement investment identified pursuant to paragraph c above and, where possible, specific references to dockets or recurring program reviews, including, when applicable, filings to be made pursuant to Chapter 5 of these Standards; - e. references to where other public information about the specific distribution system need is available; - ii. proposed strategies that can help the distribution company pursue System Reliability Procurement, such as activities that animate the market or reduce market barriers; - iv. proposed general procurement processes used by the company to procure marketsourced System Reliability Procurement and Utility Reliability Procurement; - v. proposed general evaluation process for choosing among System Reliability Procurement options or market-based solutions; and - B. The Three-Year SRP Plan will include an annual reporting plan on the implementation of the Three-Year SRP Plan and investments made under System Reliability Procurement during the Three-Year SRP Plan period. - C. The Three-Year SRP Plan will include a discussion of how the Plan is consistent with the requirements of Section 1.3. - D. Performance Incentive Plan Structure - i The distribution company may propose incentive structures for System Reliability Procurement for effect during the Three-Year SRP Plan. - E. Testimony - i To the extent applicable, the distribution company will prefile testimony on the following: - a Cost-Effectiveness of measures, programs, and portfolios; - b.
+Prudence; - c.
+Reliability;